OpenZeppelin/openzeppelin-foundry-upgrades/DEFENDER.md

 > **Note**
 > This is an experimental feature and its functionality is subject to change.
-> Deployments are currently limited to non-upgradeable contracts without constructor arguments.
+> Deployments are currently limited to non-upgradeable contracts.
 Additional enhancements are coming soon to expand upon this.

 ## Example